ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 <br><br><br>

-Here we can clearly observe that <b> 'LAT', 'hour','Cargo', 'COG'</b> are the features that are highly corelated with SOG, so we select all of them as training featrures.
+Here we can observe that <b>'LAT', 'hour','Cargo', 'COG'</b> are the features that are highly correlated with SOG, so we select all of them as training features.

 <br><br><br>

 ![Screenshot_37](https://user-images.githubusercontent.com/46135898/68021233-ad213380-fcc2-11e9-941a-112273734242.png)

 <br><br><br>

-Then we apply train-test-split on the data for model's training and testing purpose.
+Then we apply train-test-split on the data for the model's training and testing purpose.

 <br><br><br>

 ![Screenshot_38](https://user-images.githubusercontent.com/46135898/68021234-ae526080-fcc2-11e9-8941-21c957df00d8.png)

 <br><br><br>

-After all, we'll make SVR model to find anomaly behaviour of vessel.
+After all, we'll make the SVR model to find the anomaly behavior of the vessel.

 <br><br><br>

 ![Screenshot_39](https://user-images.githubusercontent.com/46135898/68021235-af838d80-fcc2-11e9-84d7-b337d47fb9f7.png)